IgnoredSoul/SpotPlug/README.md

 ### Server to Client (Inbound)

-- `pause`: Toggles or pauses playback.
+- `pause`: Pauses playback.

+- `play`: Resumes playback.

 - `next`: Skips to the next track.

-- `prev`: Goes back to the previous track.
+- `prev`: Goes back to the previous track/start of song.

 ## Configuration